 We have partnerships with hotels near all our facilities.
 For a list of available accommodations, head here and click on the location you will be going to.

-Our Syracuse and Albany offices perform all IVF retrievals/transfers and other major fertility procedures.
-The offices in Buffalo and Rochester (NY), Montreal (Canada) and Atlanta (GA) offer pre-conception testing, monitoring, endometrial biopsies, ERA, and IUIs.
-To learn more about doing IVF, Tubal Reversals, Donor Egg IVF or other fertility treatments at CNY when you don’t live in Upstate New York check out our Traveling for Fertility Treatment page.
+Our Syracuse, Albany, Buffalo, and Colorado Springs offices perform all IVF retrievals/transfers and other major fertility procedures.
+To learn more about doing IVF, Tubal Reversals, Donor Egg IVF or other fertility treatments at CNY when you don’t live near one of our retrieval and transfer centers, check out our Traveling for Fertility Treatment page.

-That said, over half of our patients come from outside the State of New York or Georgia and Montreal area because of our high-quality care with unbeatable pricing and payment plans.
+That said, over half of our patients come from states which have no CNY Fertility offices because of our high-quality care, pricing at just 1/3 the cost of the national average, and payment plans.

 Most coming from outside the area only need to be near one of our offices for 2-7 days.

 Yes!
 In fact, due to the incredible medical and personal care we give to each and every one of our clients coupled with the affordability of our treatments (which is less than 1/3 the national average) over 1/2 of our clients come from states in which we have no office.